aaronbieber/octopress-blog/_drafts/from-vim-to-emacs-in-fourteen-days.markdown

 Emacs packages may also provide "minor modes," of which you may load as many as you like.
-Examples of useful minor modes are "flycheck," which gives you syntax checking, or "projectile," which provides functions for working with source-controlle projects, or "magit," which gives you interactive git commands.
+Examples of useful minor modes are "flycheck," which gives you syntax checking, or "projectile," which provides functions for working with source-controlled projects, or "magit," which gives you interactive git commands.
 {% endinfobox %}

 To tell Emacs to use `evil-mode` immediately upon opening in all buffers, you